How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

 \subsubsection{Statistical and Domain Knowledge Expertise}

-We observed disparities in individual levels of statistical and domain expertise across analysts and throughout the course of the analysis.
-This affected how analysts reacted to the assistant's suggestions.

-In general, analysts had no trouble understanding the feedback for most suggestions (11/13 analysts).
-Likewise, 10/13 analysts found suggestions helpful when they were well-matched with their expertise and helped them consider new approaches.

-Occasionally, due to variations in statistical expertise, some analysts found suggestions helpful while others found them overly basic and unnecessary [A1 A3, A5, A7, A8].
+Analysts' varying levels of statistical and domain expertise affected how they reacted to presented suggestions.
+Most analysts (11/13) had no trouble understanding the feedback for most suggestions, with many (10/13) finding them to be well-matched with their expertise and helped them consider new approaches.
+However, some analysts found suggestions overly basic and unnecessary [A1 A3, A5, A7, A8], due to their statistical expertise.
 This was most evident with the results interpretation suggestions created using ChatGPT.
 Some analysts liked these suggestions [A5, A6, A7, A10, A11, A12], while others adopted a more neutral stance [A8, A4].
 A1, a statistics professor with extensive expertise in computational social science, regarded the suggestions as unhelpful: \shortquote{It was giving me comments on my results.
 It was not telling me whether it was good or bad which I knew already.}

 Suggestions were occasionally unfamiliar since some analysts lacked an adequate statistical background [A3, A5, A6, A8, A9, A13].
-This led to varying behaviors: A3, A5, and A13 chose to ignore unfamiliar suggestions completely; A6 and A8 spent time trying to understand the suggestion but were left confused; and A9 considered referencing external sources to interpret the suggestions: \shortquote{My first idea is to try and copy and search on the internet to see how this kind of generalized linear model could help me.}

-Suggestion that were mismatched with the analyst's statistical background were unhelpful or required significant additional effort to understand.
-This compounds the already intense concentration and effort needed to consider planning assistance~(Sec.~\ref{sec:results_what_assistance}).
+This led to varying behaviors: A3, A5, and A13 chose to ignore unfamiliar suggestions completely; A6 and A8 spent time trying to understand the suggestion but were left confused; and A9 considered referencing external sources to interpret the suggestions: \shortquote{My first idea is to try and copy and search on the internet to see how this kind of generalized linear model could help me.} Suggestions that were mismatched with the analyst's statistical background were unhelpful or required significant additional effort to understand, highlighting that assistant usage might usefully begin with an alignment phase.